camunda/camunda/CONTRIBUTING.md

 ## GitHub Issue Guidelines

-Every issue should have a meaningful name and a description which either
+Every issue should have a meaningful name and a description that either
 describes:
 - a new feature with details about the use case the feature would solve or improve
-- a problem, how we can reproduce it and what would be the expected behavior
+- a problem, how we can reproduce it, and what would be the expected behavior
-- a change and the intention how this would improve the system
+- a change and the intention of how this would improve the system

 ## Starting on an issue